Lost in Backpropagation: The LM Head is a Gradient Bottleneck: Theoretical Analysis

 The weakness of the connectivity condition in \Cref{prop:sgd} is justified for natural language because special and frequent tokens should often have non-null probability and thus behave similarly to high-degree vertices.
 Many next-token probability distributions should also have relatively high entropy and increase connectivity.
 We provide empirical elements to back these arguments in \Cref{app:valid_assumptions}.
 In practice, for batches containing $10^5-10^7$ tokens, the number of positive-entropy contexts that appear only once should not be greatly inferior to $V$.

 \paragraph{Alternative LM Heads} One might also wonder whether replacing the standard softmax with a more expressive output layer, as proposed in past work to address the expressivity bottleneck, resolves the optimization issue as well.
 We show that it does not.
 Past work~\citep{softmax_bottleneck,mixtape,pmlr-v97-ganea19a} has proposed alternatives to the softmax layer to improve the expressivity of models in terms of output probabilities.
 These alternatives break down the LM head into several components before recombining outputs, which theoretically boosts the maximum rank of the output log-probabilities.
 However, the proposed alternatives theoretically fail to address the softmax bottleneck from the optimization perspective.
-Indeed, if we consider any \mbox{$f_\theta(H_\theta) = L_\theta$}, then
+Indeed, if we consider any mapping \mbox{$g_\theta(H_\theta) = L_\theta$}, then

-where the Jacobian $J_f(H_\theta)$ is rank $D$ at most.
-The optimization process is thus limited -- in the first-order -- by the same effect we described in the softmax case, regardless of the specific form of $f$.
+where the Jacobian $J_g(H_\theta)$ is rank $D$ at most.
+The optimization process is thus limited -- in the first-order -- by the same effect we described in the softmax case, regardless of the specific choice of $g$.

-Nevertheless, even though $H_\theta$ never benefits from a complete view of the loss gradient in the logits, some functions $f$ may provide less lossy compression through $J_f$, potentially through pre-conditioning or regularization.
+Nevertheless, even though $H_\theta$ never benefits from a complete view of the loss gradient in the logits, some functions $g$ may provide less lossy compression through $J_g$, potentially through pre-conditioning or regularization.
 Such alternatives would not target full expressivity, but rather aim to preserve gradient flow through LM heads.
 We leave the exploration of such methods for future work.

 \paragraph{Empirical Validation of the Theory} The theoretical results above hint to the fact that logit gradients are near full-rank in practice.
 We verify this directly: we estimate the empirical ranks of the logits' gradients of the Pythia models~\citep{biderman2023pythia} in \Cref{fig:pythia_grad_rank}, by measuring them on data taken from the Pile~\citep{gao2020pile}.
 We obtain their empirical ranks by counting non-null ($>$1e-6) diagonal $R$ values in their $QR$ decomposition.